bahrus/templ-mount/README.md

 does the following:

 1)  It searches for template elements outside any Shadow DOM, with attribute data-src, which can specify the url.
-Or you can just add attribute data-src, and specify the actual url using  the href attribute, if you are willing to assume href won't become a standard attribute in the future).
-It preemptively downloads those template references.
+Or you can just add attribute data-src, and specify the actual url using  the href attribute.
+2)  It activates script tags found inside template elements containing attribute data-src or data-activate.
 2)  It searches for template elements inside its parent element with attribute data-src, and downloads those as well.
 3)  It monitors the document.head element for additional template elements with attribute data-src and loads them as they get added.
 4)  Once the template is downloaded and inserted into the template, the "loaded" attribute is set.